GeoNet/geohash-iOS/README.md

 ## Usage

+### Structure
 The main-method is to be found in the supporting files folder in the file main.m.
 The test method is testGeoHashes in the GNViewController class.

+The GitHub page now has the 3 main classes for everyone interested in using GeoHashes in their iOS project to use right on the main page.
+In the 'demo' subdirectory is a complete XCode project that uses the 3 main classes and implements a little demo - on the iPhone or iPod Touch a map is shown with a Pin on it - the Pin shows the location on the map (lat,lon), as well as the corresponding GeoHash.
+We calculate the GeoHash by default to 12 characters and display the area that corresponds to 2 characters accuracy (otherwise it's too small) as a shaded rectangle under the pin.

 ### Calculate a GeoHash from a given numerical latitude/longitude representation of a point